teunmansfelt/Grafix/README.md

 - Gui editor layer built with [Dear ImGui](https://github.com/ocornut/imgui).

 ##### Build
-> The compiles with the use of Makefiles and the g++/gcc compiler.
+> The project compiles with the use of Makefiles and the g++/gcc compiler.
 All external libraries are compiled into static libraries which are linked with the Grafix Engine.
 The engine itself compiles into a dynamic link library that can be used by the client application.